-Most residential rehab programmes require a 90 day stay.
+Most residential rehab programmes require a 90-day stay.
 This 90 day period will provide you with enough time to get a good grounding recovery in terms of education, skills, and tools.
-It will provide you with time and space to process those things in your past which may have led to your addiction.
+It will give you time and space to process those things in your past which may have led to your addiction.

-One of the most powerful things about recovering in a residential rehab setting is the community aspect of the treatment.
-In therapeutic communities you will help others and be helped by your peers in the programme.
+One of the most potent things about recovering in a residential rehab setting is the community aspect of the treatment.
+In therapeutic communities, you will help others and be supported by your peers in the programme.
 Rehabs provide a positive, nonjudgmental, and caring space, in which you can heal from the past and recover.

 In rehab you will be able to work on:

-It can be a very powerful experience to come to realise that your unconscious processes may be driving you into painful situations.
-From a place of understanding and acceptance you can choose to change!
-This kind of uncovering and understanding is important in breaking the cycle.
+It can be a compelling experience to come to realise that your unconscious processes may be driving you into painful situations.
+From a place of understanding and acceptance, you can choose to change!
+This kind of uncovering and knowledge is essential in breaking the cycle.

-In understanding how prescription and over-the-counter medications can be used in the treatment of sex addiction, it’s important to understand such medical treatments are typically designed to reduce the impulse to engage in sex.
+In understanding how prescription and over-the-counter medications can be used in the treatment of sex addiction, it’s important to recognise such medical procedures are typically designed to reduce the impulse to engage in sex.
 Selective serotonin reuptake inhibitors (SSRI) works by acting on neurotransmitters.
-SSRI’s are commonly used in the treatment of depression, it has also been used to treat panic disorder as well as obsessive-compulsive disorder.
+SSRI’s are commonly used in the treatment of depression; it has also been used to treat panic disorder as well as obsessive-compulsive disorder.

-SSRIs are usually the first choice medication for depression because they have fewer side effects than many other types of antidepressant.
-As well as depression, SSRIs can be used to treat a number of other mental health conditions, including:
+SSRIs are usually the first choice of medication for depression because they have fewer side effects than many other types of antidepressant.
+As well as depression, SSRIs can be used to treat some other mental health conditions, including:

 SSRIs can sometimes be used to treat other conditions, such as premature ejaculation, premenstrual syndrome (PMS), fibromyalgia and irritable bowel syndrome (IBS) and to help patients cope with pain.

-Therapy has proven to be very effective in the treatment of addictions.
+Therapy has proven to be very useful in the treatment of addictions.
 You may benefit from:

-One-to-one therapy is usually a core component of any kind of rehabilitation programme.
-Through one-to-one sessions you will have the opportunity work through your issues privately and confidentially with a counsellor.
+One-to-one treatment is usually a core component of any rehabilitation programme.
+Through one-to-one sessions, you will have the opportunity to work through your issues privately and confidentially with a counsellor.

 Group Therapy sessions are made up of a small number of your peers and are facilitated by a therapist.
-In this setting you will be able both support and be supported by your peers.
-The counsellor may also use group therapy to utilize group dynamics, and to work on communication, assertiveness, and relationship building skills.
+In this setting, you will be able to both support and be supported by your peers.
+The counsellor may also use group therapy to utilise group dynamics and to work on communication, assertiveness, and relationship building skills.

-There are various therapeutic approaches that are available for sex addiction such as:
+Various therapeutic approaches are available for sex addiction such as: